deshev/AGES-XI/README.md

 # AGES-XI
-The scripts used in AGES-XI - Deshev et al. 2022
+The scripts and tables used in AGES-XI - Deshev et al. 2022